Falmouth-Games-Academy/comp-120-tinkering-audio/README.md

 The Trello boards and cards folder contains screenshots of my trello board which contains the user stories and sprint plans I used when planning this assignment.
 The Gameplay Audio folder contains a couple of audio files I've created using the algorithms in main.py.

+####Resources used:
+* Introduction to Computing and Programming in Python: A Mulitmedia Approach
+* PowerPoints from the Learning Space